protobi/query/README.md

    - Pass the current object model as `this` to `$cb` functions (here, use the $where clause for that)
    - Support `$computed` (here use the `$where` clause for this)

+Also, this library is not tied to underscore or lodash.
+However it will use them for `$deepEquals` if they are present, otherwise it reverts to a simple string comparison of `JSON.stringify()` results.

 Installation
 ============